-Upon completion of the investigation, the Principal will schedule a disciplinary conference with the parent(s) within three (3) school business days (when practical) of the infraction.
-The parent(s) will be notified in writing of the day and time of the disciplinary conference.
-A written expulsion report containing reasons for expulsion will be given to the parent(s) at the disciplinary conference.
-The written report to parent(s) will contain the information regarding the process of appeal for expulsion.
+Upon completion of the investigation, the Principal will schedule a disciplinary conference with the parent within three (3) school business days (when practical) of the infraction.
+The parent will be notified in writing of the day and time of the disciplinary conference.
+A written expulsion report containing reasons for expulsion will be given to the parent at the disciplinary conference.
+The written report to parent will contain the information regarding the process of appeal for expulsion.

-When a student is expelled or withdraws, parent(s) or person(s) financially responsible for the student's school-related financial commitments/expenses will be obligated to pay all expenses (without exception) within the designated school policy time period.
-Failure to comply with the financial commitments will be reflected as an unpaid balance resulting in failure to obtain school records and other penalties outlined in the Parent(s) Contract and Tuition-Payment/Financial sections.
+When a student is expelled or withdraws, parent or person(s) financially responsible for the student's school-related financial commitments/expenses will be obligated to pay all expenses (without exception) within the designated school policy time period.
+Failure to comply with the financial commitments will be reflected as an unpaid balance resulting in failure to obtain school records and other penalties outlined in the Parent Contract and Tuition-Payment/Financial sections.

-• Withdrawal during Expulsion Process:
+Withdrawal during Expulsion Process

-When a student has been imputed expulsion and the parent(s) request student is withdrawn from the school before the expulsion takes place, the school may enter an intent to expel letter/notation into the student's permanent records and on the cum card.
+When a student has been imputed expulsion and the parent request student is withdrawn from the school before the expulsion takes place, the school may enter an intent to expel letter/notation into the student's permanent records and on the student's Cumulative "Cum" Card.

-• Appeal of Expulsion:
+Appeal of Expulsion

 Expulsions are the only appealable Disciplinary Consequence.
-Parent(s) may appeal an expulsion to the school's Perot Family Headmaster.
+Parent may submit a request to appeal an expulsion to the Principal.
+It is the sole discretion of the Principal whether expulsions can be appealed for review by Perot Family Headmaster.